fleschutz/PowerShell/Docs/tell-joke.md

 ## tell-joke.ps1 - Tells a joke by text-to-speech

-This script selects a random Chuck Norris joke in Data/jokes.csv and speaks it by text-to-speech (TTS).
+This PowerShell script selects a random Chuck Norris joke in Data/jokes.csv and speaks it by text-to-speech (TTS).

 ## Parameters
 ```powershell